 As Hari Raya is only celebrated once a year, your child may not be familiar with certain customs or family traditions.
 This may lead to some resistance if they are feeling uncomfortable.
 In order for festivities to go smoothly, it may help to expose your child to certain aspects that they may find challenging prior to the actual celebrations.
 Some common customs that children with autism find challenging this festive season are :

 - wearing traditional attire

 - wishing and responding to "Selamat Hari Raya"

 - praying at or going to a mosque

-Practising at home or the desired location for short durations of time and rewarding your child after, will help with desensitisation.
+Practicing at home or the desired location for short durations of time and rewarding your child after, will help with desensitization.